reqT/reqT/docs/lab1.md

   * Show your context diagram, list of features with one-line descriptions, and stakeholders.
   * Answer these questions:
       * What are the differences between an entity `Ent` and an attribute `Attr`?
-      * What types of instances be connected with a `Rel` instance?
+      * What types of instances can be connected with a `Rel` instance?
       * What makes `Model` a recursive data structure?

 ## Task 1: Investigate the reqT Desktop app GUI